Consultation With a Matrimonial Attorney

 When placing your initial calls to prospective attorneys, know that everything you say, including your name, is kept strictly confidential.
 In most instances, you will first speak to a legal assistant or paralegal who will gather some background information including the name of your spouse or significant other.
 This information is crucial, as a confidential conflict check must be done prior to scheduling any appointment.

 At this point, take a breath, you have taken the first step in the divorce process.

 When preparing for your initial consultation, there is nothing you must bring.
 However, it may be helpful to bring recent tax returns, paystubs or bank statements you have handy.

 Once your prospective attorney has gathered enough information, he or she will advise you on the issues you have discussed.
-Again, matrimonial attorneys understand that this can be a difficult process, so ask questions.
+Again, a matrimonial attorney in New Jersey understands that this can be a difficult process, so ask questions.
 Attorneys are there to alleviate some of the anxiety of the divorce process by painting a picture of what can be expected.

-If and when you decide to move forward with hiring a matrimonial attorney, you should always be provided with a retainer agreement.
+If and when you decide to move forward with hiring a matrimonial attorney in New Jersey, you should always be provided with a retainer agreement.
 Keep an eye out for our future blog posts, which will detail retainer agreement requirements in a matrimonial matter.

-At Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC, our New Jersey family attorneys are here to help.
+At Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC, our family lawyers in New Jersey are here to help.